 - Roast roast roast!
 I like my squash and sweet potatoes roasted to an inch of being too roasted, so I always add an extra 5-10 minutes.

-When I’m not roasting squash, I’m turning it into freezer butternut squash soup -tip, if you ever have leftover roasted squash, you could turn it into soup!
+When I’m not roasting squash, I’m turning it into freezer butternut squash soup -tip, if you ever have leftover squash after roasting, you could turn it into soup!

-Roasted to perfection, this roasted squash and sweet potatoes recipe is the perfect vegetable side dish for holidays like Thanksgiving or for a family dinner.
+Roasted to perfection, this recipe is the perfect vegetable side dish for holidays like Thanksgiving or for a family dinner.

 Roasted Squash and Sweet Potatoes